yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 ## Key binding

-The key binding I use for this mod, just as a suggestion:
+The key binding I use for this mod, just as a suggestion and to show important bindings:
-- r d f g: up, left, down, right (not wasd/zqsd to have space for additional keys on the left)
+- R D F G: up, left, down, right (not WASD/ZQSD to have space for additional keys on the left)
-- z: compass
+- Z: compass
-- s: grapple
+- S: grapple
-- t: super shootgun
+- T: super shootgun
-- e: machine gun
+- E: machine gun
-- h: rocket launcher
+- H: rocket launcher
-- b: rail gun (to press with the thumb)
+- B: rail gun (to press with the thumb)
 - 4: blaster (default key, very rarely used, but can still be useful if you really are out of ammo)
-- a: items wheel (rarely used)
+- A: items wheel (rarely used)
-- q: weapons wheel (very rarely used)
+- Q: weapons wheel (very rarely used)

 My keybinding.cfg file: https://raw.githubusercontent.com/yrelof/quake2-rerelease-dll-fasterfps/main/keybinds.cfg
 Right click on the link, save link target in your "%USERPROFILE%\Saved Games\Nightdive Studios\Quake II\fasterfps" directory.